Capillary surfaces arising in singular perturbation problems: Introduction

-then $u_\e$ inherits the generic features of minimizers (e.g. non-degeneracy, rectifiability of $\fb u$, etc.).
-Consequently, sending $\e\to 0$ one can see that the limit $u$ exists and it is a minimizer of the Alt-Caffarelli functional $J[u]=\int_{B_1}|\na u|^2+2M\chi_{\{u>0\}}$.
+then the limits of $\{u_\e\}$ inherit the generic features of minimizers (e.g. non-degeneracy, rectifiability of $\fb u$, etc.).
+Consequently, the limits of uniformly converging sequences $\{u_{\e_j}\}$ as $\e_j\to 0$ are minimizers of the Alt-Caffarelli functional $J[u]=\int_{B_1}|\na u|^2+2M\chi_{\{u>0\}}$.
 It is known that the singular set of minimizers is empty in dimensions $2, 3$ and $4$, see \cite{AC}, \cite{CJK}, \cite{JS}.
-However, if $u_\e$ is not a minimizer then not much is known about the classification of the blow-ups of the limit function $u$.
+However, if $u_\e$ is not a minimizer then the analysis of the limits $u$ presents a more delicate problem.
+The main difficulty in carrying out such analysis is that the free boundary may contain degenerate points \cite{Weiss}.

-This paper is devoted to the study of the blow-ups of the stationary points of the Alt-Caffarelli problem (obtained as limits of the singular perturbation problem \eqref{pde-0}) and establishes a new and direct connection with the capillary surfaces.
-In particular, we show that any blow-up of a limit function $u=\lim_{\e_j\to 0}u_{\e_j}$ in $\R^3$ (for an appropriate sequence $\e_j$) defines a conformal and minimal immersion which is perpendicular to the sphere of radius $\sqrt{2M}$ where $M=\int_0^1\beta(t)dt$.
-In other words, one obtains a capillary surface in the sphere of radius $\sqrt{2M}$.
+This paper is devoted to the study of the blow-ups of the limits of the singular perturbation problem \eqref{pde-0} and establishes a new and direct connection with {\bf minimal surfaces}.
+In particular, we show that every blow-up of a limit function $u=\lim_{\e_j\to 0}u_{\e_j}$ in $\R^3$ (for an appropriate sequence $\e_j$) defines an almost conformal and minimal immersion which is perpendicular to the sphere of radius $\sqrt{2M}$ where $M=\int_0^1\beta(t)dt$.
+In other words, one obtains a capillary surface inside the sphere of radius $\sqrt{2M}$.